 Westfield London is a great shopping destination as well as an excellent place to stop for a quick bite to eat.
-This indoor shopping plaza is known for its variety of family friendly entertainment as well as luxury shopping and dining experiences.
+This indoor shopping plaza is known for its variety of family-friendly entertainment as well as luxury shopping and dining experiences.
 Westfield would be a great shopping option for the gloomier, rainy days in London as you can do most of your exploring and shopping indoors.

 10. St Christopher’s Place

 St. Christopher’s Place is known as the place to be for all London shoppers and food lovers alike.
-Tucked away off Oxford Street, this shopping center offers a variety of places to eat while also meeting all of your beauty, art, clothing and furniture needs.
+Tucked away off Oxford Street, this shopping center offers a variety of places to eat while also meeting all of your beauty, art, clothing, and furniture needs.

-There are plenty of other amazing shopping centers all throughout London that are hence missing from this list.
-Therefore, to end our top 10 best shopping centers in London, it would be a crime to not include this honorable mention: Harrods.
+There are plenty of other amazing shopping centers all throughout London that are missing from this list.
+Therefore, to end our top 10 best shopping centers in London, it would be a crime not to include this honorable mention: Harrods.
 Harrods, however, does not need much of an explanation as we are all aware it is worth the visit.
 It is also very easy (and fun) to get lost in Harrods as it is within every single shopping center mentioned above.
 With that being said, it may be time for you to go enjoy a shopping day out in London right about now.